kubernetes/contributor-site/content/en/blog/2025/pqc-in-k8s/pqc-in-k8s.md

 **Browsers & OpenSSL**: Major browsers like Chrome (version 131, November 2024) and Firefox (version 135, February 2025), as well as OpenSSL (version 3.5.0, April 2025), have also added support for the `ML-KEM` based hybrid scheme.

+Apple is also [rolling out support][ApplePQC] for `X25519MLKEM768` in version 26 of their operating systems.
+Given the proliferation of Apple devices, this will have a significant impact on the global PQC adoption.

 For a more detailed overview of the state of PQC in the wider industry, see [this blog post by Cloudflare][PQC2024].